Skip to main content

 • URL redirection.
 We recognize that the address bar is the only reliable security indicator in modern browsers; consequently, we hold that the usability and security benefits of a small number of well-designed and closely monitored redirectors outweigh their true risks.

 • Legitimate content proxying and framing.
-We expect our services to unambiguously label third-party content and to perform a number of abuse-detection checks.
+We expect our services to label third-party content unambiguously and to perform a number of abuse-detection checks.

 • Bugs requiring exceedingly unlikely user interaction.
-For example, a cross-site scripting flaw that requires the victim to manually type in an XSS payload into DoiT Platform and then double-click an error message may realistically not meet the bar.
+For example, a cross-site scripting flaw that needs the victim to manually type in an XSS payload into DoiT Platform and then double-click an error message may realistically not meet the bar.

 • Logout cross-site request forgery.
 For better or worse, the design of HTTP cookies means that no single site can prevent its users from being logged out; consequently, application-specific ways of achieving this goal will likely not qualify.
 You may be interested in personal blog posts from Chris Evans and Michal Zalewski for more background.